 Several U.S. airports now give travelers the option to reserve a time to go through security – relieving some of the stress of unpredictable lines and how early you need to get to the airport.

-With this free service, you can make a reservation for yourself and your entire traveler party to go through security.
-Simply visit the airport's website, enter your flight details, and sign up for a slot.
-You'll get a QR confirmation code sent to your phone, which you scan at a designated security checkpoint to enter a special lane, taking you to the front of the general security line.
+With this free service, you can make a reservation for yourself and your entire travel party to go through security.
+Simply visit the airport's website, enter your flight details, and select a time slot.
+You'll receive a QR confirmation code on your phone, which you can scan at a designated security checkpoint to access a special lane, bypassing the general security line and taking you to the front of the queue.

 You can reserve appointments online as early as one week before a flight … or even once you're already at the airport, assuming slots are available.
 Officials recommend booking an appointment at least 60 minutes before your flight is scheduled to begin boarding.

-This reservation system is currently available at seven U.S. airports – though not at every terminal.
-It's run by CLEAR, although you don't need to be enrolled in CLEAR to use it.
+This reservation system is currently available at nearly 10 U.S. airports – though not at every terminal – plus a handful up in Canada and even overseas in Europe.
+It's run by CLEAR, though you don't need to be enrolled in (or paying for) CLEAR Plus to use it.
+A few options include:

 Pack in Just a Carry-On Bag